Not sure how to set-up a bunny-friendly litter box? Learn the basics, below, and help your bunny on his way to successful litter box training.

 Once introduced and used to being given fresh hay in a clean box, your bunny will grow to love it!
 He will nibble hay nearly 24 hours a day – important for good bunny digestion – and may even burrow under it searching for the most choice bits.

 Finally, it’s important to remember to use bunny-safe litters in your bunny’s box.
 Clay, or clumping litters for cats can be dangerous to bunnies who may ingest some of their litter while eating hay.
 Pine, cedar, or other aromatic wood shavings may also be harmful to bunny’s health.
+Pine pellets are safe as they have been kiln dried, which removes the harmful fumes.
 Sticking with a simple, paper-based, recyclable litter provides bunny with a safe litter and one that’s also environmentally friendly.